AFlyingBuffalo/Final-Project/README.md

 awhile, wasn't my first project idea

 ### Instructions
 To use my project, you first need to have an input csv file. there is one in this folder which can be used as a default.
+Pretty is an optional flag that can be used to create a pretty text file with straight lines and headers
 Please use the following command in a powershell terminal python .\project.py {INPUT FILE .csv} {OUTPUT FILE .csv} --pretty {OUTPUT .txt}
 ### EXAMPLE